LarsDitt/match_web_interface/README.md

 # match_webinterface
-match_webinterface
+A webinterface to monitor every MUR620 platform used at Match

-# Create service for dataserver on MUR
+## Install the dataserver with autostart on MUR
+Assuming ROS Noetic is installed and the Raspberry Pi is working

-Copy the dataserver dictionary into `/home/rosmatch/dataserver` on the Mur
+Copy the dataserver dictionary into `/home/rosmatch/dataserver`

+Configure `RASPI_ROS_MASTER_IP` and `LOCAL_IP` in the `dataserver.py` file

+Enable network capabilities for python `sudo setcap cap_net_raw+ep /usr/bin/python3.8`

+Install the libaries with pip `pip install flask pythonping asyncio`

 Create the autostart systemd service:

 `sudo nano /etc/systemd/system/dataserver.service`

 ```
-[Unit]
 [Unit]
 Description=Dataserver Service
 After=network.target